ocramz/xeno/README.md

   [cheats like Hexml does](http://neilmitchell.blogspot.co.uk/2016/12/new-xml-parser-hexml.html) (doesn't expand entities, or most of the XML standard).
 * It's written in pure Haskell.
-* CDATA is supported now.
+* CDATA is supported as of version 0.2.

 ## Performance goals